Welcome | spec | C-PLOT | Support | Downloads | Users | Contact

 mca_par("frame", number)

-Returns an unsigned long data array containing the data in frame number.
+Returns a long data array containing the data in frame number.
 Frame numbers start at zero.

 mca_par("cframe", number)

-Returns an unsigned long data array containing the corrected data in frame number.
+Returns a long data array containing the corrected data in frame number.
 Frame numbers start at zero.

 mca_par("array" [, array])

 Returns or sets the name of the data array to be used to receive multi-frame data.
 The array name can be passed as the array variable or as a string.
-The array should be type ulong, the number of columns should be 1280, and the number of rows should be at least as great as the number of frames.
+The array should be type long, the number of columns should be 1280 times the number of modules for 6K and 24K systems, and the number of rows should be at least as great as the number of frames.

 Returns or sets the mode where data placed directly into the designated data array has the flat-field correction applied.
-A zero disables autocorrection, while a one enables the mode.
-With version 2.0 firmware and above, the correction is performed within the Mythen.
+A zero disables flat-field correction, while nonzero enables the mode.
+With version 2 firmware and later, the correction is performed within the Mythen if the value is one and the data is not being read using the raw method.
+Otherwise, the correction is performed within spec.

 mca_par("badchannels")